yogeshsajanikar/FSXT/README.md

 However, one can use validating reader to overcome this.
 But in future, I'd like to add these validating combinators as well.

+The main file to look at is FS/XmlIterator/XmlIterator/XmlIterator.fs Rest of the code is mostly comprised off tests, utilities that may or may not be used in the above file.

 I have written this in early 2013.
 Hopefully, I'll get to work with it again.